African Union plans to launch its own credit ratings agency

 Mutize said the new agency was a push to change the narrative.

 "Our goal has not been to replace the big three...we need them to support access to international capital.
-Our view has been to widen diversity of opinions," said Mutize
+Our view has been to widen diversity of opinions," he said.

 "We know the big three follow the opinion of other smaller ratings agencies.
 They've acknowledged that other smaller ratings agencies have got an edge in understanding domestic dynamics."